 In extreme and severe cases that simply cannot be resolved, you may want to consider some alternatives.
 How attached to your space are you–both legally and emotionally?
 How soon is your lease up?
 Would it be worthwhile to look for a new home if it meant peace, quiet, and a better quality of life?

-Luckily for Seattleites in this unfavorable situation, Blueground offers tastefully curated, furnished and equipped apartments in desirable neighborhoods around Seattle for stays of one month or more.
+Luckily for Seattleites in this unfavorable situation, Blueground offers tastefully curated, furnished apartments in desirable neighborhoods around Seattle for stays of one month or more.
 Their listings can be booked online and are available immediately, making your transition to a new home quick and painless— which is a welcome, and much overdo, relief.